 Here are a few examples of how to do that.

-- Another way to personalize your email subject lines is not capitalizing.
+Another way to personalize your email subject lines is Not Capitalizing Every Word.
 If you capitalize too many of the words in your email subject line, it's going to feel more like a headline from a newspaper than it is going to feel like an email from one human to another.
 If you get my emails, you’ve probably noticed recently that I hardly ever capitalize anything and this is why!

 How Can You Create More Personal Subject Lines And Improve Your Open Rates?